-Guide to Shower Commodes for Seniors
+Guide To Shower Commodes for Seniors

-mobility.
+Bathing and other bathroom tasks can present serious challenges for seniors with limited mobility.
 The combination of a small space and wet surfaces can lead to injury-inducing slips and falls.
 However, there are ways to help reduce the risks associated with bathroom use for seniors.

 Mobility and safety aids can be particularly beneficial in ensuring safety and comfort in the bathroom.
 A shower commode, for example, can help seniors to bathe safety as well as use the toilet with ease.
 In this guide, we discuss more shower commodes, including their benefits and how they are used.